smuellerDD/libkcapi/README.md

 Then, run `make` to compile and `make install` to install in the folder specified by the `--prefix` option.

-The Makefile compiles libkcapi as a shared library and as a static libary.
+The Makefile compiles libkcapi as a shared library and as a static library.

 Build documentation
 -------------------